tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 **CRITICAL CRITICAL CRITICAL**

 I began to laugh at how ridiculous it was.
 I looked around the room at the other players who all seemed deeply immersed in their missions.
 I was surprised to see that everyone's level looked completely different.
 How many assets were in this game?
-The game-over appeared, only this one was unique.
+Game-over appeared, only this one was unique.
 A stern looking woman in a ponytail and glasses scorned me from a secondary window in the corner of the screen.

 "*Come on try harder!
 He got away!"* the second screen faded.
 I hated when games did this.

-I had heard of developers using frustration in the equation when trying to find that perfect addicting game loop formula, but it still peeved me off.
+I had heard of developers using frustration in the equation when trying to find that perfect addictive game loop formula, but it still peeved me off.

 Just then Zane walked over.
 "Hey buddy.
-Come on now, were not paying to make footage for a youtube gag video.
+Come on now, were not paying you to make footage for a gag video.
 I want you to actually *play* the game." he sounded a little passive aggressive.

 "DIE DIRTBAG!"
 I heard one of the guys yell from across the room.
 Apparently he was enjoying it.
 I saw another laughing his head off.